Three police officers standing together.

 Courage and bravery in the security profession have no gender profile, whether Secret Service Agents, First Responders, TSA Screeners, military Special Forces, or fighter pilots.
 Women have made tremendous strides and critical contributions in all of these operational roles in the last three decades in particular.
 Women have proven themselves worthy and necessary on the front lines and in combat.
 Now is not the time to question the fundamental merits of gender equality, it is the time to leverage the knowledge, skills, and talents that women contribute.

-Critics who blame DEI for security failures often misunderstand the goals and implementation of these policies.
-DEI does not mean lowering standards or compromising on qualifications.
+Critics who blame diversity and inclusion policies for security failures often misunderstand the goals and implementation of these policies.
+Diversity does not mean lowering standards or compromising on qualifications.
 On the contrary, it means broadening the pool of candidates to ensure that the best and brightest from all backgrounds are considered.
 This approach strengthens organizations by bringing in talent that might otherwise be overlooked.
 Women have been employed as agents in the U.S. Secret Service since 1971, and their contributions have been acknowledged and celebrated within the agency, demonstrating their capability and importance in the workforce.

 Conclusion